christopherhimes/christopherhimes.github.io/_posts/2025/04/2025-04-24-ibm-product-owner-certification.markdown

     id: 114395974514482224
 ---

-Right now I'm in between roles, and instead of just waiting for the next thing, I'm using the time to grow.
-I've been doing the Product Owner role for a while, working with Agile teams, managing backlogs, and collaborating with stakeholders, but I realized I’ve never taken a step back to really study it.
+Currently between roles and one thing I knew immediately that I wanted to do with the extra time was get a certification.
+I've always been doing more informal self improvement and learning but now seemed like a good time to have a little something to show for it and make it a bit more official.

 So I jumped into some Product Owner courses on Coursera.
-It’s been helpful to put structure around what I already know and pick up new tools for prioritizing, communicating, and delivering better outcomes.
-This time is all about getting better.
+This track had seven classes with a few projects that were graded.
+I did learn a few new strategies for prioritization and negotiation which I plan to discuss over the coming weeks.

+I miss having a team that is building something together but that will come in time.
+For now I'm bettering myself both because I want to and because it will help with whatever the next thing is.

 {% include img.html src='/blog/ibm-product-owner-certification/cert.webp' alt='IBM Product Owner Certification' %}